Netflix/dgs/docs/advanced/federated-testing.md

 Check out this [video](https://drive.google.com/file/d/1aOrvqAj7CQjRYd2YN4Yxq1ypKccJ_oxE/view?usp=sharing) for a demo on how to configure and write the above test.

 <center><iframe src="https://drive.google.com/file/d/1aOrvqAj7CQjRYd2YN4Yxq1ypKccJ_oxE/preview" width="800" height="450"></iframe></center>

-For a complete example of federation, please check out [these docs](../../federation/dgs-federation-example.md).

-### Testing Federated Queries with the Gateway and Other DGSs
-For a complete federated query test, you will need the gateway to talk to other DGSs as well for hydrating all the data for the response.
-You can do this by configuring your local gateway to talk to your DGS on the `local` host, while communicating with other deployed DGSs in the test environment.
-The gateway fetches your local DGS schema via introspection, and the remainder of the graph from DGSs deployed in test.
-Now you can run the same query against the gateway and verify the entire response.
-The setup is described [here](../workflow/test.md).

 --8<-- "docs/reference_links"